 -Family conflict issues

--Gender and sexual diversity, including lesbian, gay, bisexual, trans, queer, questioning, intersex and asexual (LGBTQQIA+) identities
+-Gender and sexual diversity, including lesbian, gay, bisexual, trans, queer, questioning, intersex and asexual (LGBTQQIA+) and non-binary identities

 -Personal, ethical and political beliefs